juji-io/datalevin/doc/query.md

 we show that this benchmark is too easy, as it involves only one encla, so it does not even exercise the new query planner.

-datascript, datahike, asami, xtdb, datalevin 0.6, datalevin 0.7
+datascript, datahike, asami, xtdb, datalevin 0.9

 ### WatDiv

 This is a standard benchmark for RDF stores [1].

-neo4j, xtdb, jena, rdf4j, datalevin
+cozodb, typedb, neo4j, xtdb, jena, rdf4j, datalevin

 ### JOB

 We compare with a RDBMS using JOB benchmark [5], which is based on real world data and designed to stress the query optimizer.

-postgresql, datalevin
+sqlite, postgresql, datalevin

 ## Remark